The Best Beaches in Costa Brava to Enjoy Your Spain Holiday

 Platja de Sant Pol

-This is probably the beach to take kids to, as there is a children's play area, as well as a kid's club at Platja de Sant Pol.
+This is probably the most kid-friendly beach, as there is a children's play area, as well as a kid's club at Platja de Sant Pol.
 You've also got all the amenities you could need nearby including rentals and cabins galore.

-You've got that crystal clear blue that you're looking for, and its shallow waters make it very appealing to swimmers and bathers alike.
+You've got that crystal clear blue that you're looking for, and its shallow waters make it very appealing to swimmers and bathers alike - especially if you’ve got kids with you.

 Platja Sa Tuna

 Platja Sa Tuna is located near Begur, a tiny town in the Girona Region.
-This rugged, natural pebble beach is home to some of the most beautiful coves in Costa Brava.
+This rugged, natural pebble beach is home to some of the most beautiful coves in Costa Brava Spain.
+The water is so beautifully clear in this secluded spot, and the wildlife is so diverse, it's a haven for snorkelers and scuba divers alike.

 Platja Fonda